What Is Staging Environment & Why You Should Have One

 Build Verification Testing

-Build verification testing includes a series of tests that are run to check whether all of the components of the new build work properly, without going too deep into further tests.
+Build verification testing includes a series of tests that are run to check whether all of the new build’s components work properly without going too deep into further tests.

-Also known as smoke testing, this is just designed to ensure that the core functionality of the website or software wasn’t affected due to the new build.
+Also known as smoke testing, this is designed to ensure that the new build does not affect the core functionality of the website or software.

 Chaos Testing

-This gives developers the opportunity to mitigate such risks in advance.
+This allows developers to mitigate such risks in advance.
 By anticipating different types of failures and defining redundancies

 User Acceptance Testing